pharmbio/covid19-ptp/README.md

 - [Go 1.5 or later](https://golang.org/)
 - [SciPipe 0.9.6 or later](https://scipipe.org/)
 - The `ssconvert` command from [Gnumeric](http://www.gnumeric.org/)
+- The `csvtool` command, available in Ubuntu 18.04 repos

 ## How to reproduce